 What is running, and why should beginners start running

 The downside of running is that it is difficult for beginners.
-Suppose you have trouble controlling your breathing or find yourself hobbling along with sore muscles.
+Suppose you have trouble controlling your breathing or hobbling with sore muscles.
 You may want to consider taking up another form of exercise before trying to tackle running.
-Also, if you have a pre-existing medical condition such as asthma or osteoporosis, consult your doctor about whether running would be safe for you before starting this activity.
+Also, if you already have a health problem like asthma or osteoporosis, you should ask your doctor if running is safe for you before you start this activity.

-However, as with any physical activity, there is some risk of injury associated with running.
-Before starting a program, it’s essential to make sure you can do so safely.
-To help you with this process, we’ve put together a list of tips for beginners that will help you avoid injury while you’re getting accustomed to your new activity.
+However, as with any physical activity, running has some risk of injury.
+Before starting a program, you must ensure you can do so safely.
+To help you with this process, we’ve put together a list of beginner tips to help you avoid injury while you’re getting accustomed to your new activity.

 The benefits of running